 The directors of the Responsible Entity are responsible for the other information.
-The other information comprises the information included in the Fund's annual report for the year ended 30 June 2020, including the directors' report, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the annual report for the year ended 30 June 2022, but does not include the financial report and our auditor's report thereon.